orchetect/MIDIKit/Sources/MIDIKit/MIDIKit.docc/MIDIKitCore/MIDI-Show-Control.md

 ## Constructing Events

-There's actually three options that can work to construct these messages.
+There are three options that can work to construct these messages.

 Given the example Show Control SysEx bytes `F0 7F 01 02 01 07 0A F7`, the following examples all construct exactly the same message.